 Head of Workforce Development

-Tori is a Senior Social Work Practitioner and a well-known specialist trainer in the field of family violence in Australia.
-She has delivered training and consultant advice to government, police, child protection, magistrate’s court and the family law environment.
+Tori is a well-known specialist trainer in the field of family violence in Australia and has delivered training and consultant advice to government, police, child protection, magistrate’s court and the family law environment.
 Tori has worked in a range of contexts at senior practice levels in Western Australia and Victoria.
-Read more

 Ann O’Neill has earned a first class honours degree in Social Work, a PhD in International Health and has spent 20 plus years in the human service sector.